-- COVID-19 cases with COVID-19 symptoms will not return to work until all the following have occurred: - At least 24 hours have passed since a fever of 100.4 or higher has resolved without the use of fever-reducing medications, - o COVID-19 symptoms have improved, and - At least 10 days have passed since COVID-19 symptoms first appeared. - COVID-19 cases who tested positive but never developed COVID-19 symptoms will not return to work until a minimum of 10 days have passed since the date of specimen collection of their first positive COVID-19 test. - A negative COVID-19 test will not be required for an employee to return to work. - If an order to isolate or quarantine an employee is issued by a local or state health official, the employee will not return to work until the period of isolation or quarantine is completed or the order is lifted.
-If no period was specified, then the period will be 10 days from the time the order to isolate was effective, or 14 days from the time the order to quarantine was effective.
+- COVID-19 positive cases will not return to work until all the following have occurred: - At least 24 hours have passed since a fever of 100.4 or higher has resolved without the use of fever-reducing medications.

+- o Individual has a negative COVID test after day 5 of isolation. - o Individuals who do not test must isolate for at least 10 days. - o COVID-19 symptoms have improved. - Individuals showing COVID-19 symptoms must quarantine and follow quarantine protocols as defined on page 12 of this document. - o If the symptoms become a confirmed case of COVID-19, the individual should immediately isolate. - If an order to isolate or quarantine an employee is issued by a local or state health official, the employee will not return to work until the period of isolation or quarantine is completed or the order is lifted.